Wedding Marquee Hire Prices - How much does a marquee cost?

 The main thing that affects the price of a wedding reception is the number of guests - especially dinner guests - the more guests, the more furniture needed, the bigger the marquee etc. The price of a marquee is dependent on things like size, style, location, and too many others to list here.
 But as a general rule, every guest needs, somewhere to sit, eat, stand, and dance.

 So estimating a price per head should get you close.
-You can use Our Wedding Marquee Cost Estimator below to give you an idea of the range in which you should be looking to pay for your wedding marquee hire.
+You can use Our Wedding Marquee Hire Price Estimator below to give you an idea of the range in which you should be looking to pay for your wedding marquee hire.
 We then go on to explain a little bit more about the costs involved.

-Wedding Marquee Cost - Prices Estimator
+Wedding Marquee Cost Estimator

 For a more detailed estimate based on your own specific needs, feel free to contact us directly and we can design the perfect wedding marquee reception personally for you and to suit your budget.